paket-tv/paket-docs/source/includes/_upnext_api.md

 The diagram below is an overview of how Platform Clients interact with the Paket UpNext API.

-<aside class="notice">Please note that the Platform must provide a means for a Publisher's app to communicate the Paket Participant ID to the Platform Client.
+<aside class="notice">Please note that the Platform must provide a means for a Publisher's app to communicate the Paket Context ID to the Platform Client.
 Typically, this is achieved via the Platform SDK.</aside>

 ![Platform Work Flow Diagram](paket_upnext_workflow_platforms.jpg)

 ### Publisher Work Flow

-Before beginning, Publisher partners should familiarize themselves with the [Participants](#participants) object.
+Before beginning, Publisher partners should familiarize themselves with the [Contexts](#contexts) object.

 The diagram below is an overview of how Publisher Clients interact with the Paket UpNext API.

-<aside class="notice">Please note that the Publisher must be able to communicate the Paket Participant ID to the Platform Client.
+<aside class="notice">Please note that the Publisher must be able to communicate the Paket Context ID to the Platform Client.
 Typically, this is achieved via the Platform SDK.</aside>

 ![Publisher Work Flow Diagram](paket_upnext_workflow_publishers.jpg)